pfdubois/BridgeBidding/source/Preliminaries.rst

 Sphinx is the standard system used to document computer programs written in the popular Python computer language, so it is heavily used, is free, and has the advantage that the source is a simple, readable text file with a very natural markup system.
-When viewing the documents in a web browser, there is a link that will show you the original markup text for that page.
-(Tell your browser to use the UTF-8 encoding to see the suit symbols.)

-Send corrections by indicating section and nearby content, rather than by page number, as the latter depends on the rendering device.
+Send corrections by indicating section and nearby content, rather than by page number, as the latter depends on the rendering device, unless using the PDF.

 You can contribute additions such as examples and quizzes for chapters by sending a plain text file.
 Extra points for using reStructuredText markup.